 The interview does not end when the call disconnects or you leave the building.
 A strong follow-up can reinforce a positive impression or even recover from a mediocre performance.

-Send a thank-you email within 24 hours.
+Send a thank-you email within 4-6 hours of every interview.
 Not a generic template.
-A specific note that references something discussed in the interview.
+A specific note that references something discussed in the conversation.
 "I really enjoyed our conversation about the challenges of scaling the data pipeline.
 After reflecting on it, I realized I should have also mentioned my experience with [specific technology] at [previous company], which directly addressed a similar bottleneck."
-This demonstrates listening, reflection, and genuine engagement.
+This demonstrates listening, reflection, and genuine engagement -- three qualities that are impossible to fake with a copy-paste template.

 Keep it brief.
 Three to four sentences is ideal.
 If you interviewed with multiple people, send individual emails to each one, referencing something specific from your conversation with that person.
 Recruiters notice when candidates send identical copy-paste thank-you notes to the entire panel.